AdobeDocs/experience-manager-65.en/help/sites-developing/emulators.md

 >
 >Adobe recommends using the SPA Editor for projects that require single page application framework-based client-side rendering (for example, React).
 [Learn more](/help/sites-developing/spa-overview.md).

-Adobe Experience Manager (AEM) enables authors to view a page in an emulator that simulates the environment in which an end-user will view the page, as for example on a mobile device or in an email client.
+Adobe Experience Manager (AEM) enables authors to view a page in an emulator that simulates the environment in which an end-user will view the page, as for example, on a mobile device or in an email client.

 The AEM emulator framework: